-Earlier in this article I talked about a classic Gillette razor called the Fat Boy and finding one of these in pristine condition can be tough and possibly costly.
+Earlier in this article, I talked about a classic Gillette razor called the Fat Boy, and finding one of these in pristine condition is hard and possibly costly.

-Here’s an alternative, the 99R from an India based manufacturer Parker.
+Here’s an alternative, the Parker 99R from an India based manufacturer Parker.